orange-cloudavenue/terraform-provider-cloudavenue/docs/index.md

 ### Optional

-- `org` (String) The organization used on CloudAvenue API.
+- `org` (String) The organization used on Cloud Avenue API.
 Can also be set with the `CLOUDAVENUE_ORG` environment variable.
-- `password` (String, Sensitive) The password to use to connect to the CloudAvenue API.
+- `password` (String, Sensitive) The password to use to connect to the Cloud Avenue API.
 Can also be set with the `CLOUDAVENUE_PASSWORD` environment variable.
-- `url` (String) The URL of the CloudAvenue API.
+- `url` (String) The URL of the Cloud Avenue API.
 Can also be set with the `CLOUDAVENUE_URL` environment variable.
-- `user` (String) The username to use to connect to the CloudAvenue API.
+- `user` (String) The username to use to connect to the Cloud Avenue API.
 Can also be set with the `CLOUDAVENUE_USER` environment variable.
-- `vdc` (String) The VDC used on CloudAvenue API.
+- `vdc` (String) The VDC used on Cloud Avenue API.
 Can also be set with the `CLOUDAVENUE_VDC` environment variable.